soyuz43/I-have-no-mouth-but-my-tokens-must-scream/README.md

 **Stat self-reporting:** After each journal entry, prisoners report their own psychological deltas.
 The model determines magnitude based on what was done to them.
 Hope and sanity can occasionally improve — if something genuinely shifted.
 Suffering almost never does.

 **Character constraint:** Prisoners may only reference each other by name (TED, ELLEN, NIMDOK, GORRISTER, BENNY).
 People from their past are referenced by role only — "my sister", "the doctor", "my husband" — never invented names.
 This prevents secondary characters from accumulating their own persistent lore.

-## Known Behavior

-The sims invent shared world elements — secondary characters, events, locations — that propagate across threads through the inter-sim context.
-This is emergent and not fully suppressable.
-The character constraint reduces it but doesn't eliminate it.
-Treat it as feature.

-Gorrister will hit 99% suffering and stay there.
-Ellen will be the last one coherent.
-Benny will reassemble fragments of his former self at unpredictable intervals.
-These are not scripted outcomes.